Ernest L. Martin

 Ernest L. Martin (April 20, 1932 – January 2002) was a meteorologist, minister in the Worldwide Church of God and author on Biblical topics.
-He is best known for his controversial works on the Star of Bethlehem and the location of the Temple in Jerusalem.
+He is best known for his unconventional works on the Star of Bethlehem and the location of the Temple in Jerusalem.

 Background

 Martin was born in Meeker, Oklahoma.
 He attended grade and high school in Exeter, California, and graduated from the College of the Sequoias in Visalia, California, which specialized in meteorology.
 From 1950 to 1954, he was a member of the United States Air Force which sent him to the University of New Mexico to further his education in meteorology, and following this he became a weather forecaster in Greenland.
 He spent another year at Lowry AFB working in research and development for High Altitude studies in Denver, Colorado.

 Ministry and teaching

 During 1955, Martin became a supporter of the ministry of Herbert W. Armstrong and the Radio Church of God (later known as the Worldwide Church of God).
 He attended Ambassador College at Pasadena, California, in 1958 and later transferred to the campus in Bricket Wood, England.
 He was ordained as a minister of the Radio Church of God in 1959 and continued with his studies at Ambassador College to finally earn an unaccredited Ph.D. in education in 1966.
 From 1960 to 1972, he taught history, theology and elementary meteorology at the Ambassador College campus in Bricket Wood where he became Dean of Faculty.

 Between 1969 and 1973, Ambassador College entered into an alliance with Hebrew University in Israel which had been negotiated by Martin.
 This undertaking commenced a five-year archaeological program with students from Ambassador College working on Dr. Benjamin Mazar's excavation near the Western Wall of the Temple Mount.
 During this period, Martin supervised 450 participating college students during summer months.
 The partnership was mentioned in a Time magazine article.

 Following the closure of the Ambassador College campus in England, Martin became Chairman of the Department of Theology at Ambassador College in Pasadena, California, in 1973.
 In the following year, he severed his membership in the Worldwide Church of God.
 In 1974, he created the Foundation for Biblical Research in Pasadena where he remained as chairman until 1985.
 In the same year, he founded Associates for Scriptural Knowledge and became a member of various other societies.